digital-asset/dablchat/README.md

 ```bash
 make clean && make package
 ```
 This will create a versioned `dablchat-x.x.x.dar` file containing the compiled DAML model, a `dablchat-bot-x.x.x.tar.gz` tarball containing the python automation, and a `dablchat-ui-x.x.x.zip` archive containing the UI static assets.
-These files will be zipped into a `dabl-chat.zip` under the `target/` directory
+These files will be zipped into a `dabl-chat.zip` under the `target/` directory.

 ### 5. Upload and deploy to DABL